Board & Staff

 Barrett Silver was born and raised in Chambersburg, Pennsylvania.
 A graduate of Pennsylvania State University with a B.A. in Finance and Economics, his love of music goes back to his high school and college days when he was a musician in the Blue Band and performed professionally in local venues.
 Throughout his career, he has been an entrepreneur in financial planning, real estate, and other small-business ventures.
 Barrett has followed the example of his parents and grandparents, participating in community life and taking leadership roles in a variety of activities.
 Barrett and his wife, Barbara, have two daughters and four grandsons.
 They split their time between Bristol, Maine, and Scottsdale, Arizona, and enjoy expanding their interest in art and antiques.

-Wilhelmina Smith, Founder and Artistic Director
+Wilhelmina Smith, Founder, Artistic & Executive Director

 See top of page for bio.